aorcl/foggykitchen_tf_oci_course/README.md

 ```

-## Description and Topology diagrams for each lesson
+## Description and Topology diagram

 (for the full list of lessons from the original repository, please refer to https://github.com/mlinxfeld/foggykitchen_tf_oci_course )